andrewcbuensalida/django-chatbot-langchain-docker/README.md

 This will create a db.sqlite3

 ##
-When changing the db model, run migrations
+When changing the db model, makemigrations creates migrations folder in the chatbot folder, and an empty db.sqlite3 file in the current folder
-`python manage.py makemigrations`
-this generates something like 0001_initial.py, in the migrations, then
-`python manage.py migrate`
+`python manage.py makemigrations chatbot` then this to apply the schema to the db.sqlite3 file `python manage.py migrate`

 ##